Bartlesville Radio » News » Bartlesville Regional United Way Gears Up for Annual Campaign

 Tom Davis

-Two signature events for Bartlesville Regional United Way (BRUW)highlight the kick off of their annual campaign.
+Two signature events for Bartlesville Regional United Way (BRUW) highlight the kick off of their annual campaign.

-Appearing in COMMUNITY CONNECTION, BRUW President and CEO Lisa Cary and Marketing and Events Manager Katie Zaun reminded everyone of the 2025 Tee It Up for United Way Golf Scramble and 2025 Day of Caring.
+Appearing on COMMUNITY CONNECTION, BRUW President/CEO Lisa Cary and Marketing and Events Manager Katie Zaun reminded everyone of the 2025 Tee It Up for United Way Golf Scramble and 2025 Day of Caring.

-The 2025 Tee It Up for United Way Golf Scramble is a 4 day long golf tournament hosted by ConocoPhillips and Phillips 66 to benefit Bartlesville Regional United Way.

-Kate Zaun announced that the 2025 Day of Caring is September 24th.
-Katie said, "We believe in building a stronger community through volunteerism.
-For those who have yet to participate, Day of Caring is a time where community leaders get together to tackle much needed projects for area nonprofits.
-Most projects will happen on September 24th, but others can be executed before or after that date."
+Katie Zaun announced that the 2025 Day of Caring is Sept.
+24. Katie said, "We believe in building a stronger community through volunteerism.
+For those who have yet to participate, Day of Caring is a time where community leaders get together to tackle much-needed projects for area nonprofits.
+Most projects will happen on Sept.
+24, but others can be executed before or after that date."

 For any questions regarding Day of Caring, reach out to our office at (918)336-1044 or email Katie at katie@bartlesvilleuw.org.
 Logon at https://www.bartlesvilleuw.org/day-of-caring/